Aristylux/GoGoCar-App/GoGoCar/Doc.md

 CONTAINER ID   IMAGE      COMMAND                  CREATED         STATUS         PORTS                                       NAMES
 8fe59819205b   postgres   "docker-entrypoint.s…"   2 minutes ago   Up 2 minutes   0.0.0.0:5432->5432/tcp, :::5432->5432/tcp   postgres-0
 ```

+**Note:** Our server and database are operational 😄

+# Operation on our database

+This part is optional.

 ## Move into our docker container